johnstonskj/rust-rdftk/rdftk_names/README.md

 The `namespace!` macro takes three parameters:

 * The common prefix for the module,
-* The namespace URI for the module,
+* The namespace IRI for the module,
 * A list of pairs where the first is the name of the function to return the IRI for the name, and the second is the string name of the vocabulary element.